-So today I thought, I should put my learnings somewhere so that others can benefit and make informed decisions about their career choices.
-Although both data analysts and data scientists have an equally satisfying career path with an excellent salary package, a data scientist has a broader scope of opportunities because of the various areas that it encompasses.
+Although both data analysts and data scientists have an equally satisfying career path with an excellent salary prospect, a data scientist has a broader scope of opportunities because of the various areas that data science encompasses.

 Why the Confusion?